 YOU can help!

 The ‘Help the Refugees’ Project is dedicated to assisting with basic food, survival items for Thai refugee camps and those living along the border.
 During our mission trip in 2024-2025, we saw firsthand the lack of resources and food supplies, and the situation has continued to be in crisis with more aid cut.
+We are going across again in September 2025, to donate items for education, and visit several places we have been assisting.

 Everyday, in Myanmar, people are being attacked and driven from their villages in the hilltribe areas, and their villages are bombed and burnt down.
 They flee towards the border, with no other place to go.
 As of late 2024, over 3.5 million people are internally displaced within Myanmar.
 This marks a record high since the military coup in February 2021, which triggered widespread armed conflict and humanitarian collapse.